10sr/editorconfig-micro/README.md

     git clone https://github.com/10sr/editorconfig-micro "${XDG_CONFIG_HOME:-~/.config}/micro/plug/editorconfig"

 That's all!
 This plugin will be automatically enabled after you restart [`micro`].
-It will automatically apply the appropriate editorconfig properties on files when they are opened or saved.
+It will automatically apply the appropriate editorconfig properties on files when they are opened and saved.

 It's also recommended to disable micro's `ftoptions` builtin plugin (set it to false in micro's settings.json) as it's a very limited subset of duplicate functionality than what editorconfig provides.